tluu5/discovery_app/README.md

 Contact

-Created by Brian Luu - feel free to reach out if you have questions or feedback!
+Created by Brian Luu - feel free to reach out if you have questions or feedback!!!